churslic/BoostTokenizer/README.md

 Remember, this is not ignoring ***all*** white space, so you'll have to type in the [ASCII character codes](http://www.petefreitag.com/cheatsheets/ascii-codes/) for other types of white space.

+But here's a question, what if our delimiter has repeated characters?
-So now we know that the delimiter can have multiple characters, but what about repeated characters?
-Remember again that we're working with a set, so repeated characters don't get counted.
+Remember again that we're working with a set, so characters don't get counted twice.
 So something like `char_separator<char> delim(" &&&");` won't make a difference.
 Try it on your own if you don't believe us.

-##Why is this better than strtok?
+##Why we recommend boost over strtok
 If you haven't already looked, check out the
 [strtok tutorial](https://github.com/mikeizbicki/ucr-cs100/tree/2015winter/textbook/assignment-help/strtok) so that you can get a better understanding of it.